buingochuy124/buingochuy124/README.md

 ### Hi there 👋

 Welcome to my GitHub

-Hello there, I'm Bui Ngoc Huy.
-I graduated from the University of Greenwich-Vietnam.
-I work as a Software developer.
-The architecture of web applications interests me.
-I'm focusing on improving my Back-End skills with some programing languague including C#, Java, PHP, Js.
-I hope that you enjoy my profile.
+Hello, I'm Bui Ngoc Huy.
+I graduated from the University of Greenwich-Vietnam and currently work as a Software Developer at Kaopiz Co.
+The architecture of web applications interests me, and I'm focused on improving my back-end skills using programming languages such as C#, Java, PHP, and JavaScript.
+I hope you enjoy my profile.
 Best wishes!